• Email Outreach

 When you send an email, book a meeting, or receive a reply, the tool automatically logs that activity on the correct contact or account record in your CRM.
 This eliminates hours of manual data entry for reps and gives managers an accurate, real-time view of pipeline activity.
 Good integrations also pull CRM data back into your inbox, so you can see a contact’s history and details without switching tabs.
 This constant, automatic sync is what keeps your pipeline data clean and your forecast accurate.

-Tracking Opens, Clicks, and Replies
+How to Track Opens, Clicks, and Replies

 Ever wonder how a tool knows someone opened your email?
 The secret is a tiny, invisible image called a tracking pixel.
 Each email you send contains a unique, 1x1 pixel image.
 When your recipient opens the email, their email client requests this image from a server, which registers the "open" event.
 This gives you real-time signals that a prospect is engaged.